 I realize that there are many food influencers who do not mention when they’ve gotten something for free (despite it being clearly stated in the FTC guidelines).
 So why do I do it?
 Because I want make it clear to my readers and followers what’s going on – they never have to wonder about my motives.

-As an avid social media user, I KNOW that readers and followers are not stupid, and they are tied of bloggers and accounts with zero personal point-of-view or discriminating taste, seemingly run by folks who just want to jump on the influencer bandwagon and will cover everything and everything because…FREE!
+As an avid social media user, I KNOW that readers and followers are not naive, and they are tied of bloggers and accounts with zero personal point-of-view or discriminating taste, seemingly run by folks who just want to jump on the influencer bandwagon and will cover everything and everything because…FREE!

 When an account is just one long undisclosed spon con, you can spot it a mile away, usually by a series of unappetizing food photos with captions claiming that each and every one is “OMG, BEST EVER [insert food]” followed by 15 emojis.